 - Relationships between synonymous terms - Common names, as opposed to the systematic (IUPAC) names can be misleading.
-As noted in 8.2.1.3, unless guidance is given about synonyms both within the substance system itself and in substance description in ISO 11615, it may be difficult for MPD to find certainty as to whether two different "text names" for substances actually refer to the same thing - Relationships between substance modifications - o Relationships between base (unmodified) substances and their salts and/esters - o Relationships between solvated substances and their anhydrous forms - Relationships between pegylated or liposomal substances and their base (unmodified) substances
+As noted in 8.2.1.3, unless guidance is given about synonyms both within the substance system itself and in substance description in ISO 11615, it may be difficult for MPD to find certainty as to whether two different "text names" for substances actually refer to the same thing - Relationships between substance modifications - o Relationships between base (unmodified) substances and their salts and/esters - o Relationships between solvated substances and their anhydrous forms - Relationships between substances that are encapsulated (e.g. in nanoparticles such as liposomes) or conjugated with a large polymer (e.g, by pegylation) or oligosaccharide (e.g. cyclodextrin) and their base (unmodified) substances